-Supported by a grant from the Illinois Juvenile Justice Commission, R&A staff are compiling county-level juvenile justice system and risk factor data into a single data report.
-This report will also briefly summarize recent trends in these data over time.
+Supported by a grant from the Illinois Juvenile Justice Commission, R&A compiled county-level juvenile justice system and risk factor data into a single data report.
+This report also briefly summarizes recent trends in these data over time.
 An additional feature of this report is an emphasis on emerging juvenile justice system issues in Illinois, including Balanced and Restorative Justice, the Illinois Juvenile Detention Alternatives Initiative, Disproportionate Minority Contact, and Redeploy Illinois.
-The final report will be completed in Fall of 2005.
+A draft final report is currently undergoing internal review.